swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 metatypes and tuples cannot normally conform to other protocols, but they do conform to `Copyable`.

-A key goal in our design is _progressive disclosure_.
-The idea of _default_ conformance to `Copyable` means that a user never interacts with noncopyable generics unless they choose to opt-in, using the `~Copyable` notation to _suppress_ the default conformance.
+A key goal of the design is _progressive disclosure_.
+The idea of _default_ conformance to `Copyable` means that a user never interacts with noncopyable generics unless they choose to do so, using the `~Copyable` notation to _suppress_ the default conformance.

 The meaning of existing code remains the same; all generic parameters and